poswalparas/poswalparas.github.io/_pages/about.md

 ## About Me

-I am a PhD Candidate in the Department of Physics at NIT Patna, working in the field of computational materials science.
-My research focuses on understanding and engineering the electronic, magnetic, and spin-dependent properties of low-dimensional materials using first-principles calculations based on density functional theory (DFT).
+I am a PhD Candidate in the Department of Physics at the National Institute of Technology Patna, India.
+My research focuses on computational and experimental condensed matter physics, with particular emphasis on spintronics, two-dimensional magnetic materials, and first-principles simulations.

-My work spans spintronics, two-dimensional magnetic materials, Janus transition metal dichalcogenides, magnetic anisotropy engineering, defect-induced magnetism, and irradiation-driven material modification.
-I combine computational modeling with experimental collaborations to explore next-generation materials for energy-efficient electronic and spintronic devices.
+My work combines density functional theory (DFT) calculations and ion-irradiation-driven experimental approaches to investigate magnetic anisotropy, exchange interactions, spin polarization, and defect-induced magnetism in low-dimensional materials.

 ## Research Interests

 * Spintronics
 * Two-Dimensional Magnetic Materials
-* Janus Transition Metal Dichalcogenides (TMDs)
+* First-Principles Calculations (DFT)
 * Magnetic Anisotropy Engineering
+* Janus Transition Metal Dichalcogenides
 * Defect Engineering
-* Density Functional Theory (DFT)
-* Quantum ESPRESSO
-* Irradiation-Induced Magnetism
+* Topological Spin Physics
+* Interface and Proximity Effects

 ## Current Position

-PhD Candidate
+**PhD Candidate**
 Department of Physics
-National Institute of Technology Patna
+National Institute of Technology Patna, India

+## Research Vision

+My long-term goal is to understand and engineer magnetic and spin-dependent phenomena in low-dimensional materials for next-generation spintronic and quantum technologies.